Snowboard Binding Guide | The Board Basement

 Freestyle: Front foot +15 with back foot -15

 All Mountain: Front foot +18 with back foot -9

 Freeride: Front foot +21 with back foot 0

 Most riders do not bother using this feature.
-Forward lean describes the angle at which a binding's highback is set.
-The Highback is there to transfer power to heel edge of the board and the greater the angle, or forward lean, on the highback the greater the responsiveness delivered to the heal edge.
+Forward lean describes the angle at which a binding highback is set.
+The highback is there to transfer power to heel edge of the board and the greater the angle, or forward lean on the highback, the greater the responsiveness delivered to the heal edge.

-If you are a beginner, I would not worry about this too much for the moment.
+If you are a beginner, don’t worry about this too much for the moment.
 It is down to personal preference and something you can play around with as you progress.
 Some instructors use this as a tool to help riders bend their knees.

-Make sure your boot size is compatible with the binding size you choose.
-At the board basement you can select your boot size to find the binding size that is right for you, using our filters.
+Make sure your boot size is compatible with the snowboard binding size you choose.
+At The Board Basement you can select your boot size to find the binding size that is right for you, using our filters.

-Flow Bindings and SP Bindings have a reclining highback which means you can enter the bindings from behind with ease.
+Flow bindings, Gnu Bindings and SP bindings have a reclining highback which means you can enter the bindings from behind with ease.
 These are referred to as Fast Entry bindings.